vExcess/JITLang/docs.md

 ```
 myFunction(1, 2, 3);
 ```
 The identifier `main` is a special function name that if declared in the top level scope will get called without you calling it.
-Although JITLang lets you declare a main function, it is not necessary to do so.
+Although JITLang vars you declare a main function, it is not necessary to do so.
 ```
 fn main(String[] args) {
 	// this function gets called automatically when the program starts without the programmer needing to call it.